+The Office of Title IX, Diversity and Inclusion will conduct an investigation and determine if there was a violation of Sexual and Gender-Based Misconduct policies.
 Sanctions issued by the appropriate District Disciplinary Officer shall be imposed in accordance with existing District policy, Board policy, applicable collective agreements and the law.

 Additionally, Sanctions shall be:

-• Fair and appropriate given the facts of the particular case;

-• Consistent with the individual District's handling of similar cases;

-• Adequate to protect the safety of the District Community; and

-• Reflective of the seriousness of the Sexual and Gender-
+- 1. Fair and appropriate given the facts of the particular case; - 2.
+Consistent with the individual District's handling of similar cases; - 3.
+Adequate to protect the safety of the District Community; and - 4.
+Reflective of the seriousness of the Sexual or Gender-Based Misconduct.

-Based Misconduct.

-The relevant factors that may be considered, as applicable to the specifics of each type of Sexual and Gender-Based Misconduct, when imposing Sanctions include:
+The relevant factors that may be considered, as applicable to the specifics of each type of Sexual or Gender-Based Misconduct, when imposing Sanctions include:

-1) The specific Sexual and Gender-Based Misconduct at issue (such as penetration, touching, unauthorized recording, etc.);

-2) The circumstances accompanying the lack of Consent (such as Force, threat, coercion, Incapacitation, etc.);

-3) the Respondent's state of mind (intentional, knowing, bias-motivated, reckless, etc.);

-4) The impact of the unwelcome conduct of the Complainant; and

-5) The safety of the District Community.
+- 1. The specific Sexual or Gender-Based Misconduct at issue (such as penetration, touching, unauthorized recording, etc.); - 2.
+The circumstances accompanying the lack of Consent (such as force, threat, coercion, incapacitation, etc.); - 3.
+Respondent's state of mind (intentional, knowing, biasmotivated, reckless, etc.); - 4.
+The impact of the Unwelcome Conduct of Complainant; and - 5.
+The safety of the District Community.

+Sanctions are solely determined by the appropriate District Disciplinary Officer.